MacareuxDigital/concretecms-upgrade-shell/readme.md

 - --help
 - -h

-## 2nd option: Keep older version and working file?
+## 2nd Option: Keep older version and working file?

 You MUST specify 1st option if you want to specify 2nd option.